-The top 3
+The top 3 ALA suppliers

-Linseed oil : With around 57% omega-3 and only 16% omega-6, it's a lonely class!
+Linseed oil : With around 57% omega-3 and only 16% omega-6, it's a fantastic product!

 🌻 Better not: sunflower oil!
 Here the ratio of omega-6 to omega-3 is more than unfavorable at 20:1!

-Beautiful skin doesn't just come from the oils that we apply externally.
+Beautiful skin doesn't just come from the oils we apply topically.
 What we eat also plays an important role.
-The skin gets most of its nutrients from within.
-A nutrition rich in omega-3 fatty acids supports your skin optimally
+The skin receives most of its nutrients from within.
+A diet rich in omega-3 fatty acids supports your skin optimally.